When are the cost of living payments 2023?

 In order to be eligible for the cost of living payments, you must be receiving one of the qualifying benefits, or have already submitted an application that went on to be successful, in a specific assessment period.

-For the first instalment, this assessment period is between 26 January 2023 and 25 February 2023.
-Assessment periods for the second and third instalments have not yet been announced (they tend to be announced at the same time as the next payment date).
+For the second instalment, this assessment period is between 18 August and 17 September 2023.
+The assessment period for the third instalment has not yet been announced (it'll be announced at the same time as the final payment date).

-Even if you will have missed out on the first payment, you may qualify for the second and third, and any future cost of living payments that the government may announce.
+Even if you will have missed out on the first and second payments, you may qualify for the third, and any future cost of living payments that the government may announce.

 Use the benefits calculator at Entitledto to see what help you might qualify for.